evanbray1/Paint-Pours/README.md

 ## Overview
-This project seeks to digitally replicate the visual style of "paint pour" artwork, where an artist pours multiple colors of acrylic paint onto a canvas to create beautiful, organic patterns.
+This project seeks to digitally replicate the visual style of "paint pour" artwork, where an artist pours multiple colors of acrylic paint onto a canvas to create flowy, organic patterns.
 This package attempts to recreate this style of art by thinking of it as a carefully-crafted 3D surface and accompanying colormap, shown as a contour plot.
-The program generates aesthetic, filled-contour images using fractal/Perlin noise, custom segmented colormaps, and optional Voronoi-style cell overlays, resulting in images that closely resemble real paint pours.
+The program generates filled-contour images using fractal/Perlin noise, custom segmented colormaps, and optional Voronoi-style cell overlays, resulting in images that resemble real paint pours.

-Nearly every aspect of each image can be tweaked with user-defined variables, and when no values are specified, sensible values are randomly selected from intelligently-guessed bounds.
-The real thrill of this script lies in picking an image size and a striking palette of colors, then letting the algorithms work their magic.
-In minutes, you'll have an assortment of one-of-a-kind digital art pieces perfect for use as a bold computer wallpaper, phone background, or large-format canvas print.
+Nearly every aspect of each image can be tweaked with user-defined variables.
+When no values are specified, sensible values are randomly selected from intelligently-guessed bounds.
+The real thrill of this script lies in picking an image size and a palette of colors you find appealing, then letting the algorithms work their magic.
+In minutes, you'll have an assortment of one-of-a-kind digital art pieces perfect for use as a computer wallpaper, phone background, or large-format canvas print.

 ## Intended Audience
-This tool is presented here for categories of people.
+This tool is presented here for two categories of people.
-1. Anyone interested in creating wallpapers, backgrounds, or banner art for various digital mediums.
+1. Anyone interested in creating wallpapers, backgrounds, or banner art for various forms of digital media.
 The code is written to be readable and accessible to true Python novices, making it a great starting point for beginners who want to experiment with generative art.
 2. People who requested a code sample from the author for professional purposes.

 ## Features